ietf-wg-cellar/ebml-specification/specification.markdown

 #### version

-Within an EBML Schema, the XPath of `@version` attribute is `/EBMLSchema/@version`.
+Within an EBML Schema, the XPath of the `@version` attribute is `/EBMLSchema/@version`.

 The version lists a non-negative integer that specifies the version of the